Tap to phone - what does it mean?

-In short, tap to phone is a no additional hardware solution to enable your smartphone or tablet to accept contactless card-present payments and become a Point of Sale terminal.
+In short, tap to phone is a no additional hardware solution to enable your smartphone or tablet to accept contactless card present payments and become a Point of Sale terminal.
 Thanks to new regulations regarding PIN entry on a touchscreen, this software-based solution becomes available with no extra hardware.
 So forget the old physical PIN pad that you always needed before, and say welcome to the new software solution where all you need is a smartphone or tablet with an NFC chip that can accept contactless card payments.

-During these decades the technology has improved and we have shifted from no mobile phones to Snake-ready Nokias, on to touchscreen devices and now the era of smartphones, smartwatches, tablets, and even rings with contactless payments implemented into the devices.
-The technology behind it is a Near Field Communication (NFC) chip, which is present in both the terminal and in the device.
+During these decades technology has improved and we have shifted from no mobile phones to Snake-ready Nokias, to touchscreen devices and now the era of smartphones, smartwatches, tablets, and even rings with contactless payments implemented into the devices.
+The technology behind it is a Near Field Communication (NFC) chip, which is present in both the terminal and the device.
 Contactless payments, as this is called, have been increasing throughout the world and the last year with COVID-19 has really increased that shift.
 But for the terminals, we still encounter the old ones with a physical PIN pad.

 So why aren’t we just tapping our devices against each other, removing the old terminal from the ecosystem?

 Great question, indeed.
 Remember what we said about the approach of “Better safe than sorry” when it comes to payments?
 Well, we are finally there now.
-Where we are safe.
-That means that thanks to the new regulations from PCI regarding PIN on screen, or PIN on Mobile as the experts call it, we can finally start accepting contactless payments on our devices.
+Where we are safe, that means that thanks to the new regulations from PCI regarding PIN on screen, or PIN on Mobile as the experts call it, we can finally start accepting contactless payments on our devices.
 And whenever an authentication by PIN is required, that might be when an amount is met, or when the cardholder has made a certain number of payments without the PIN needed, there are now certified PIN apps that the software can trigger.
 So how will these new contactless payments work?
-You simply hold out your smartphone or tablet as a merchant, and the customer just taps their card or another contactless payment method (eg. smartwatch, smartphone) to that device and you now have yourself a smart terminal in your hand.
+You simply hold out your smartphone or tablet as a merchant, and the customer just taps their card or other contactless payment methods (eg. smartwatch, smartphone) to that device and you now have yourself a smart terminal in your hand.

 We find many names for those we love